William Kentridge: Animated films

 "In the same way that there is a human act of dismembering the past there is a natural process in the terrain through erosion, growth, dilapidation that also seeks to blot out events.
 In South Africa this process has other dimensions.
 The very term 'new South Africa' has within it the idea of a painting over the old, the natural process of dismembering, the naturalization of things new."

 Not only in Felix In Exile but in all his animated works, the concepts of time and change comprise a major theme.
 He conveys it through his erasure technique, which contrasts with conventional cel-shaded animation, whose seamlessness de-emphasizes the fact that it is actually a succession of hand-drawn images.
 This he implements by drawing a key frame, erasing certain areas of it, re-drawing them and thus creating the next frame.
 He is able in this way to create as many frames as he wants based on the original key frame simply by erasing small sections.
 Traces of what has been erased are still visible to the viewer; as the films unfold, a sense of fading memory or the passing of time and the traces it leaves behind are portrayed.
 Kentridge's technique grapples with what is not said, what remains suppressed or forgotten but can easily be felt.

-In the nine films that follow Soho Eckstein's life, an increasing vehemence is placed on the health of the individual and contemporary South African society.
+In the ten films that follow Soho Eckstein's life, an increasing vehemence is placed on the health of the individual and contemporary South African society.
 Conflicts between anarchic and bourgeois individualistic beliefs, again a reference to the duality of man, indicate the idea of social revolution by poetically disfiguring surrounding buildings and landscapes.
 Kentridge states that, although his work does not focus on apartheid in a direct and overt manner, but on the contemporary state of Johannesburg, his drawings and films are certainly influenced by the brutalised society that resulted from the regime.